omniauth/omniauth_openid_connect/README.md

   configured by providing the omniauth `uid_field` option to a different label (i.e. `preferred_username`) that appears in the `user_info` details.
   * The `issuer` property should exactly match the provider's issuer link.
+  * The `response_mode` option is optional and specifies how the result of the authorization request is formatted.

 For the full low down on OpenID Connect, please check out [the spec](http://openid.net/specs/openid-connect-core-1_0.html).